Classic Mamie Taylor Cocktail

 Helpful tips

-- Ensure the Scotch and ginger beer are well-chilled before mixing to keep the cocktail refreshing and cold.
+- Make sure both the Scotch and ginger beer are well chilled so the cocktail stays crisp and refreshing.

-- Fill the glass with ice to ensure the drink stays cold and properly diluted as you sip.
+- Use plenty of ice to keep the drink cold and properly diluted as you sip.

-- Use a Collins or highball glass to properly showcase the cocktail and allow for the right balance of ingredients.
+- Serve in a Collins or highball glass to maintain the right proportions and carbonation.

 I honestly don’t know if I have ever had scotch but, as usual this cocktail looks gorgeous!
 Your photography skills are top notch, Elaine!!